POLICY

 Mandatory Reporting

-Abuse, Neglect or exploitation of Elderly or Disabled Persons - A person having cause to believe that an elderly or disabled person is in the state of abuse, neglect, or exploitation shall report immediately to the Department of Protective and Regulatory Services.
+Abuse, Neglect or Exploitation of Elderly or Disabled Persons - A person having cause to believe that an elderly or disabled person is in the state of abuse, neglect, or exploitation shall report immediately to the Department of Protective and Regulatory Services.

 Notifiable Condition - A physician, dentist, veterinarian, chiropractor, advanced practice nurse, physician assistant, or person permitted by law to attend a pregnant woman during gestation or at the delivery of an infant shall report, as required by these sections, each patient (person or animal) he or she shall examine and who has or is suspected of having any notifiable condition, and shall report any outbreak, exotic disease, or unusual group expression of illness of any kind whether or not the disease is known to be communicable or reportable.